Supervised vs. Unsupervised Learning: Which is Better for Your Business?

 Assuming your familiarity with machine learning – where algorithms and data enable computers to learn and decide, let’s look at the two models that emerge while applying these algorithms to real-world issues: supervised and unsupervised learning.

 The advent of deep neural networks has revolutionized supervised learning, yielding accurate models in medicine and autonomous driving.
-Meanwhile, unsupervised learning, propelled by Generative adversarial networks (GANs), has reshaped fashion and entertainment with synthetic data.
+Meanwhile, unsupervised learning, propelled by Generative adversarial networks (GANs), which fall under the umbrella of generative AI, has reshaped fashion and entertainment with synthetic data.

 So, which is better?
 Should you choose one over the other or look for an alternate?